-Around 70,000 British nationals visit Ghana every year.
-While most visits are trouble-free, violent crime can occur at any time.
+Around 90,000 British nationals visit Ghana every year.
+While most visits are trouble-free, crime does occur.
+In recent years, reported crime has increased, particularly over the Christmas period.
+Criminal activity ranging from petty street crime, to violent crime can occur at any time.
+The use of weapons is increasing.
+Take sensible precautions.
 Be particularly vigilant in public areas, and take care when travelling by road.
 See Crime

 It is mandatory for all foreign nationals resident in Ghana to register with the National Identification Authority (NIA) of Ghana and get a non-citizen Ghana card.
 See Local laws and customs

 Localised outbreaks of civil unrest can occur at short notice, and can become violent (sometimes involving weapons).
 You should remain vigilant, avoid any large public gatherings and demonstrations, monitor local media for up-to-date information, and follow the advice of local authorities.
 See Local travel

 Terrorist attacks in Ghana can’t be ruled out.
 Attacks could be indiscriminate, including in places visited by foreigners.
 See Terrorism

 If you’re abroad and you need emergency help from the UK government, contact the nearest British embassy, consulate or high commission.